weareinit/Shell-Pre-registration-2019/README.md

-# ShellHacks-2018-Landing
+# ShellHacks Preregistration
-The website for ShellHacks, the largest hackathon in Florida!
+A Plain HTML web page for ShellHacks.